 The Ranking System

-The Ranking System at Successful Student is for students.
+The Ranking System at Successful Student is oriented around the maximum benefit of students.
 Finding the right school and area of study can be daunting when there are so many schools from which to choose.
 In addition, there are many print publications and websites that rank schools.
 It can be difficult to make sense of what program, and at what school, is the right one.

 Successful Student’s design is to help students navigate education in general, and find the right school and program in particular, by providing educational resources—and this includes ranking programs and schools.